-Thanks to Grant Fleming, Thomas Larsen, Declan Nishiyama, and Frank McBride for feedback on this post.
+Thanks to Wil Perkins, Grant Fleming, Thomas Larsen, Declan Nishiyama, and Frank McBride for feedback on this post.
+Thanks also to Paul Christiano, Daniel Kokotajlo, and Aaron Scher for comments on the original post that helped clarify the argument.
 Any mistakes are my own.

 Introduction

 In this post, I argue that deceptive alignment is less than 1% likely to emerge for transformative AI (TAI) by default.
-Deceptive alignment describes the scenario in which a proxy-aligned model becomes situationally aware and acts cooperatively in training so it can escape oversight later and defect to pursue its proxy goals.
+Deceptive alignment is the concept of a proxy-aligned model becoming situationally aware and acting cooperatively in training so it can escape oversight later and defect to pursue its proxy goals.
 There are other ways an AI agent could become manipulative, possibly due to biases in oversight and training data.
 Such models could become dangerous by optimizing directly for reward and exploiting hacks for increasing reward that are not in line with human values, or something similar.
 To avoid confusion, I will refer to these alternative manipulative models as direct reward optimizers.
 Direct reward optimizers are outside of the scope of this post.

 Summary

-My core argument is that all three of these conditions are unlikely, and therefore deceptive alignment is very unlikely.
-Pre-training and prompt engineering should enable an understanding of the base goal before the model becomes goal-directed.
-On the other hand, long-term goals and deceptive alignment-relevant situational awareness will be much harder to train.
+Pre-training and prompt engineering should enable an understanding of the base goal without developing long-term goals or situational awareness.
+On the other hand, long-term goals and will be much harder to train.

 Implications of this argument

-Many existential catastrophe scenarios rely heavily on deceptive alignment.
+Many existential AI catastrophe scenarios rely heavily on deceptive alignment.
 So, if deceptive alignment is highly unlikely (<1%) to emerge for TAI, we should update our expectations for AI existential risk accordingly.
 This conclusion also warrants a re-evaluation of priorities for alignment research areas and between cause areas.
-Other possible alignment research topics include direct reward optimizers and multipolar scenarios that don’t rely on deceptive alignment.
+Other possible alignment research topics include governance, direct reward optimizers, and multipolar scenarios that don’t rely on deceptive alignment.

 Assumptions about the TAI training paradigm